Piecewise omnigenous magnetohydrodynamic equilibria as fusion reactor candidates: Results

 }

 Figure~\ref{FIG_EQ3D} presents two different views of the magnetic field strength on the $s=1$ flux surface of an optimized MHD equilibrium that we call CIEMAT-pw1.
-Its aspect ratio (the ratio between the major and minor radius) is 12.7, and its maximum elongation (at toroidal section $\zeta=\pi/N_{fp}$, see figure~\ref{FIG_EQ3D}, top) is 6.8.
-In this section, unless otherwise stated, all figures correspond to fixed-boundary equilibria computed at $\beta=0.5\%$.
+Its aspect ratio (the ratio between the major and minor radius) is 12.7, and its maximum elongation (at toroidal section $\phi=\pi/N_{fp}$, see figure~\ref{FIG_EQ3D}, top) is 6.8.